eclipse-vertx/vert.x/install.md

 * Apache Ant.
 If you want to run the Java examples you will need Apache Ant installed.
 Otherwise you don't need it.

-* Ruby Gems.
-If you want to use Ruby Gems inside your Ruby verticles you'll need to have the `JRUBY_HOME` environment variable pointing at the base of your JRuby installation.
+* JRuby.
+If you want to use Ruby with Vert.x you will need to have installed JRuby and have the `JRUBY_HOME` environment variable pointing at the base of your JRuby installation.
+You will also need to install the `json` Ruby Gem since this is used in Vert.x.
+You can do this by running `jruby -S gem install json`.
+If you're not using Ruby in Vert.x you don't need any of this.

 # Install vert.x